Do you have frequent breakouts, rough texture, or uneven skin tone? If so, it sounds like you're in dire need of an exfoliating facial scrub.

 If you have oily skin, you can take your exfoliating frequency up a notch.
 Feel free to exfoliate two to three times a week with chemical exfoliators like salicylic acid or glycolic acid.
 Salicylic acid is a particularly excellent choice for oily skin as it helps clear excess oil that might lead to clogged pores.

-When it comes to oily skin, you can use either physical or chemical exfoliants.
+When it comes to oily skin, you can use either physical or chemical exfoliants like glycolic acid.
 If you prefer to use a skin-smoothing scrub, go ahead!
 Manual exfoliation can help remove the excess oil on your skin's surface.

 #4.
 Sensitive Skin